panoptesDev/Safecoin/docs/src/clusters.md

 ## Devnet

-- Devnet serves as a playground for anyone who wants to take Safecoin for a test drive, as a user, token holder, app developer, or validator.
+- Devnet serves as a playground for anyone who wants to take Panoptis for a test drive, as a user, token holder, app developer, or validator.
 - Application developers should target Devnet.
 - Potential validators should first target Devnet.